pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-object-file-format.md

   * *patchptr* (word) : defines the relative module code patch pointer to store the result of evaluating the expression.

+  * *target_name* (string) : contains the name of the symbol that receives the result of evaluating the expression, only used for '=' type expressions, empty string for the other types.

   * *expression* (lstring) : contains the expression text as parsed from the source file, in the standard C-like expression syntax.